.

 Dark Chocolate and Caffeine

-Dark Chocolate is great for your skin!
+Caffeine and Dark Chocolate Dark Chocolate is great for your skin!
 German researchers gave 24 women a half-cup of special extra-flavonoid-enriched cocoa every day.
 After three months, the women's skin was moister, smoother, and less scaly and red when exposed to ultraviolet light.
 The flavonoid, fisetin, inhibits UV radiation-induced oxidative stress and the activation of NF-кB and MAPK signaling in human lens epithelial cells.
-The researchers think the flavonoids, which absorb UV light, help protect and increase blood flow to the skin, improving its appearance.
+The researchers think the flavonoids, which absorb UV light, help protect and increase blood flow to the skin, improving its appearance...

 Monday, July 16, 2012